The Real Lessons from the Charlie Kirk Attack

 What This White Paper Actually Examines

-Our new Alpha Recon white paper breaks down the systemic gaps that shaped the event and shows how a modern, risk-intelligent security program:
+Our new Alpha Recon white paper breaks down the systemic gaps that shaped the event and shows how a disciplined, risk-intelligent security program:

 Why Security Leaders Should Read This